 Sometimes social media can let you down (alright: more than sometimes).
 Last week I heard some delayed news on the radio.
 I feel like we always hear about bad news so quickly now—yet I hadn’t heard for 6 days.
+Scott Hutchison had died.

 It’s not even close to being Halloween, but we’re living through some pretty scary times for social networks/data collectors.
 Wired has written a detailed recap of what has taken place with Facebook and Cambridge Analytica.
 What I find surprising is that while this has become news, not much of it is really new.

 Organic reach on Facebook has been trending toward zero for some time now.
 This is nothing new to anyone in our space.
 But today we’re closer to zero than ever.
 The shutdown of publisher LittleThings proves the new social axiom: live and die by the algorithm.
 What does this all mean?

 GCI Canada’s President Joe Peters likes to say, “you’re an entrepreneur or you’re not an entrepreneur,” and it’s as simple as that.
 They call it entrepreneurial spirit for a reason—it’s an instinct to innovate, a love of leading, that you feel in your bones or you never feel at all.

 “There is no love without trust.”
 It’s one of those obvious statements that you probably just nodded your head to.
 This fundamental truth begs the question: if love depends on trust, who is it that we really trust?
 And how can brands join that list of those who are truly trusted?